Monday, 12 January 2026

 Taken during: September 2024

 As you can see above, a newer batch of Electroliners entered service at North Street (NS) garage, mainly for route 86 and 247 at times too.
 Fleet coded (82049-82064) they were actually ordered for route 242 (Homerton Hospital to Aldgate) which was won in February 2024 from Arriva London.
 The charging infrastructure has not been set up at Ash Grove (HK) garage yet, meaning they have had to use other temporary buses existing in their fleet.
+These "temporary buses" being Alexander Dennis Enviro 400 MMC "smart hybrids" (Nothing too different about them just normal diesel Enviro 400 MMCs basically, but uses a small hybrid motor).
 They entered service during the summer and some operate on route 199 over in South London too.
 The updated front is part of the newer facelift (like how cars get updates to their models for example) for the model going forward, but this is part of the TFL Bus Safety Standard.
 These have LED blinds, that show the destination at the rear and a see through sky light on the roof.
 Of course, it is only temporary and not for the long term!

 The previous Alexander Dennis Enviro 400s that were allocated to route 86, have transferred south of the river over to Plumstead (PD) garage and work routes 96, 422 and also 472.
 These replaced the last of Scania Omnicity Double Deckers that were in operation for London.
 Some have made their way to Rainham (RM) garage for route 165, which is temporarily using double deckers - it's usually a single decker route!
 I wish Stagecoach all the best for the next 7 years.